New era begins at Merck as pandemic cuts Q1 sales, profit - WTMJ

 On Thursday, Merck reported its first-quarter profit dipped 1% as people continued to put off doctor and hospital visits early this year due to the COVID-19 pandemic, and it spent more on research and production.

-While it fell short of Wall Street profit expectations, Merck maintained its profit forecast for the year.
+“Results were disappointing relative to expectations,” Edward Jones analyst Ashtyn Edwards wrote to investors, noting lower rates of new diagnoses, such as for cancer, “were greater than expected during the first quarter.”

+Even though Merck maintained its 2021 profit forecast, its shares plunged more than 5%.

-The drugmaker said it’s focusing its efforts on fighting the pandemic on two fronts: its experimental COVID-19 treatment molnupiravir and helping to manufacture Johnson & Johnson’s COVID-19 vaccine under a recent deal.
-That partnership follows the failure of two experimental vaccines that Merck dropped after early results showed they weren’t very effective.
+The drugmaker said it’s focusing its efforts on fighting the pandemic on two fronts: testing of its experimental COVID-19 treatment molnupiravir with partner Ridgeback Biotherapeutics, and helping to manufacture Johnson & Johnson’s COVID-19 vaccine under a recent deal.
+The J&J partnership follows the failure of two experimental vaccines that Merck dropped after early results showed they weren’t very effective.

 Merck plans to soon begin late-stage testing of molnupiravir, a pill meant for treating outpatients to prevent hospitalizations.
 The company, based in Kenilworth, New Jersey, also is evaluating the drug’s potential for preventing infection in people recently exposed to the COVID-19 virus.